darkfire613/darkfire613.github.io/_posts/2016-05-16-love-tutorial-1.md

 ![Love Tutorial: Player Drawn]({{ site.url }}/assets/love-tutorial/screenshot-2.png)

 We've now got the basic framework for our game set up, and have learned how to draw an image on the screen!
 In the next tutorial, coming in a couple days or so, we'll look at creating our first object for the player, and how to handle input from the keyboard.
 Stay tuned!

+You can find the source files for all the tutorials [here](https://github.com/darkfire613/love-tutorials).